intel/xpumanager/xpumd/receiver/semantics.md

   significantly reduce number of metrics
   - Issues should be rare, and underlying HW + driver stack may support only small subset of the states specified in the Level-Zero Sysman API[^1]
-* `unknown` states are reported only if corresponging component states were known earlier.
+* `unknown` states are reported only if corresponding component states were known earlier.

 ### Details